How to Build the Engagement of Your Online Audience

 Needless to say, times sure have changed over the last couple of years.
 Today, more and more companies have switched to either fully remote or a hybrid work environment.
 Because of this switch, employees have to attend more meetings than ever, and almost all happen through a computer screen.
 A new issue has come into focus through all of these changes in how people gather to get work done.
 In fact, it even has its own term.

 If you feel groggy, anxious, or worn out after several online meetings, then it's likely you've suffered from Zoom fatigue.
-Zoom fatigue is a feeling of exhaustion or burnout associated with the overuse of virtual meeting platforms.
+Zoom fatigue is a feeling of exhaustion or burnout associated with the overuse of virtual meeting platforms and lack of engagement online.
 Of course, this is not just isolated to Zoom but all digital platforms featuring face-to-face or video-to-video communications.

 How Zoom Fatigue Happens